TheDarkeOne/ttt/README.md

 # Introduction: Tic-Tac-Toe (ttt)

-Welcome to our tic-tac-toe project. **ttt** is a commandlin-line tic-tac-toe game that supports multiple players (>=2), custom board sizes, custom player symbols, and a custom number of target symbols in a row.
-It is also designed to allow automatic play of entire games from the commandline for testing purposes.
-We would eventually like to include the possibility of computer-controled opponents.
+Welcome to our tic-tac-toe project. **ttt** is a command line-line tic-tac-toe game that supports multiple players (>=2), custom board sizes, custom player symbols, and a custom number of target symbols in a row.
+It is also designed to allow automatic play of entire games from the command line for testing purposes.
+We would eventually like to include the possibility of computer-controlled opponents.

 The purpose of the project is to give our intro to software engineering class an opportunity to practice git commands and